-Whether you’re commuting to work or heading on a cycling holiday, we love to welcome cyclists and their bicycles, but spaces for bikes can become limited at busier times.
+Whether you’re commuting to work or heading on a cycling holiday, we love to welcome cyclists and their bikes, but spaces for bikes are limited.
 Safety is important to us, so we do have some restrictions on where and when bikes can be transported on our trains.

 Even when there isn’t a restriction we can’t guarantee that your bike will be accepted on the train, as space is allocated on a ‘first come, first served’ basis.
 Our staff have the right to refuse a bicycle if there is no space for it to be transported safely.
 Please be considerate of other passengers at all times.

 To avoid delaying trains, make sure you arrive in plenty of time for your train.
-Station staff can advise you on which of the train doors to use.
+Station staff can advise you on which doors you can use to access cycle space.

 You can take a small folding bicycle on any of our trains, as long as there is space for it to be stowed away safely, where it won’t cause an obstruction.

-Stations between Clapham Junction, Feltham/Strawberry Hill and the Hounslow loop cannot allow bicycles to join or leave trains which are due to leave Clapham Junction between 07:45 and 09:00.
+Stations between Clapham Junction, Feltham/Strawberry Hill and on the Hounslow loop, you cannot take bikes on or off trains which are due to leave Clapham Junction between 07:45 and 09:00.

-If you are travelling on our London Waterloo to Salisbury/Exeter/Bristol trains you will need to reserve a space for your bike:
+If you are travelling on our London Waterloo to Salisbury/Exeter trains you will need to reserve a space for your bike:

 Please book at least 24 hours before you travel.